About

 In the past, I studied the production of film curatorship in the MoMA film department in New York City and Cineteca Nacional in Mexico City.
 Based on that research, I’m writing a book about strategic missions, labor practices, institutional “diversity,” and the role of infrastructure and design.

-In my current project, I’m studying art markets in the US and its borderlands through the lens of Indigenous epistemologies to decenter the homogenous interpretation of aesthetic value that has dominated the sociology of art.
+In my current project, I’m studying art markets in the US and its borderlands through the lens of Indigenous knowledges to decenter the homogenous interpretation of aesthetic value that has dominated the sociology of art.

 In New York City, I’m a cultural worker and member of Amplify Palestine.